A man standing in front of a podium.

 The panellists also shared other actionable strategies to elevate the business impact of R&R programs:

-• Make recognition humanised and personalised, not just tech-driven, inspiring employees to go the extra mile
+• Make recognition humanised and personalised, not just tech-driven, inspiring employees to go the extra mile.

 Elevating business results with value-driven recognition

-She cited the example of UST’s R&R program called UST Handprint, that incentivised desired behaviours across the board, turning organisational values into everyday culture.
+She cited the example of UST’s R&R program called UST Handprint, that incentivised desired value-led behaviours across the board, turning organisational values into everyday culture.

-Result: The goal of 80% free cash flow conversion over 2-3 years, was achieved within only 1 year
+Result: The goal of 80% free cash flow conversion over 2-3 years, was achieved within only 1 year.

 The key takeaway: R&R done right = ROI you can measure